 Make a travel journal using a small ring binder.

 Although it is perfectly fine to use a journal with lined paper, these days I make a travel journal using a small binder.
 You can find nice mini binders in the scrapbooking section of craft stores.
 The ones I use are typically 6 inches by 8 inches in size.
-Project Life, We R Memory Keepers, and Simple Stories are a few of the brands that make the mini scrapbooking bindersthat are readily available in most craft stores.
+These days, I prefer the Kraft 6″ X 8″ binders because it’s so easy to cover them with paper to match the theme of your album.

 I usually bring along a kit of travel scrapbooking supplies when I go on a trip.
 Then I have everything I need to work on my journal in the evenings when I get some down time.
 I find the best time to put a travel journal together is when the thoughts and experiences are fresh in your mind.
 I just sit at a desk in the hotel room while the rest of my family watches tv.